tmnkopp/BrowseOmatic/README.md

 - `Url`: one argument - the URL
 - `Script`: one argument - Javascript
 - `SetOption`: 2 arguments - select element and index to select
-- `NaiveFormFill`: no arguments - fills a form
+- `NaiveFormFill`: one argument - container
 - `OpenTab`: one argument - URL to open
 - `Pause`: one argument - int Milliseconds
 - `SetWait`: one argument - int Pause between next steps